appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

      }
    ```

-* **Extending templates with Mlab variable and/or component placeholders; why and how (optional)**
+* **Extending templates with Appyoumake variable and/or component placeholders; why and how (optional)**

-   As mentioned in [Mlab explained.md](Mlab explained.md) the Mlab templates frame what is known as Mlab components, and a component is a self contained set of HTML5/Javascript/CSS3 code that provides the app creator with tools to build an app.
+   As mentioned in [Appyoumake explained.md](Appyoumake explained.md) the Appyoumake templates frame what is known as Appyoumake components, and a component is a self contained set of HTML5/Javascript/CSS3 code that provides the app creator with tools to build an app.
 The user of the compiled app will experience it as a single set of pages, but each page will in fact have one or more components in it.

    Sometimes it can be useful for a template to contain one ore more components, rather than having to recreate all the functionality of a component.
 A good example of this is the _index_ component.
 This is a core component that generates an index when an app is compiled, this index can be in one of three formats.
 1) it can use just an outline of chapter headings; 2) if can use an outline of chapter headings + page titles under each chapter or 3) same as 2, but each chapter is foldable.
 Reusing, rather than recreating, this component will obviously save considerable time.

    The template designer can add components to a template by using what is known as a placeholder.
-A placeholder tells Mlab where to put the component when the app is compiled, the palceholder will then be replaced with HTML5 code.
-All placeholders must start and end with two percentage signs (%%), the name of the component must be prefixed with MLAB_CT_COMP_ (MLAB tells Mlab that this is an Mlab placeholder, CT indicates that it should be acted upon at compile time and COMP shows that this is a component) and the name of the component as defined in the [conf.yml](COMPONENTS REFERENCE - conf.yml file.md#user-content-ref-name) such as INDEX for a component named index.
+A placeholder tells Appyoumake where to put the component when the app is compiled, the palceholder will then be replaced with HTML5 code.
+All placeholders must start and end with two percentage signs (%%), the name of the component must be prefixed with MLAB_CT_COMP_ (Appyoumake tells Appyoumake that this is an Appyoumake placeholder, CT indicates that it should be acted upon at compile time and COMP shows that this is a component) and the name of the component as defined in the [conf.yml](COMPONENTS REFERENCE - conf.yml file.md#user-content-ref-name) such as INDEX for a component named index.
 As you can see the entire string must be in uppercase, and the full placeholder should then be like this:

    ```html
    <div class="mlab_menu_text">%%MLAB_CT_COMP_INDEX%%</div>